vladutbutnaru/java-phonecom-sdk/docs/DevicesApi.md

 <a name="listAccountDevices"></a>
 # **listAccountDevices**
-> ListDevicesFull listAccountDevices(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListDevices listAccountDevices(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of VoIP devices associated with your account